Michele Bianchi

-Michele Bianchi (22 July 1882 – 3 February 1930) was an Italian revolutionary syndicalist leader who took a position in the Unione Italiana del Lavoro (UIL) He was among the founding members of the Fascist movement.
+Michele Bianchi (22 July 1883 – 3 February 1930) was an Italian revolutionary syndicalist leader who took a position in the Unione Italiana del Lavoro (UIL).
+He was among the founding members of the Fascist movement.
 He was widely seen as the dominant leader of the leftist, syndicalist wing of the National Fascist Party.
-He took an active role in the "interventionist left" where he "espoused an alliance between nationalism and syndicalism."
+He took an active role in the "interventionist left", where he "espoused an alliance between nationalism and syndicalism."
 He was one of the most influential politicians of the regime before his succumbing to tuberculosis in 1930.
 He was also one of the grand architects behind the "Great List" (il listone) which secured the parliamentary majority in favor of the fascists.

 Biography

 Socialism

 Bianchi was born in Belmonte Calabro (Calabria), in southern Italy.

 He studied law at the University of Rome, and dedicated himself from early on to journalism.
 He became a member of the Italian Socialist Party (PSI), and editor of the Party newspaper Avanti!, presiding over the socialist branch in Rome.
 A delegate to the Bologna Congress in 1904, he backed the syndicalist line enforced by Arturo Labriola.

 In 1905, Bianchi renounced his position at Avanti! and took over leadership of the Gioventù socialista (paper of the Federazione dei Giovani Socialisti—youth wing of the PSI).
 The antimilitarist campaign he led had him imprisoned, then forcibly settled in Genoa.
-Bianchi adapted to his new residence, and became head of the Ligurian Labor Chamber, as well as editor of the revolutionary paper Lotta socialista.
+Bianchi adapted to his new residence and became head of the Ligurian Labour Chamber, as well as editor of the revolutionary paper Lotta socialista.

 Syndicalism

 In 1906, after backing several workers' riots, Bianchi expressed his pacifism in front of the PSI leadership, and was not universally welcomed.
-Transferred to Savona, he played a crucial part in the events that led the syndicalists out of the PSI—in between the PSI Bologna Congress of 1907 and the first Syndicalist Congress in July 1908 (in Ferrara).
+Transferred to Savona, he played a crucial part in the events that led the syndicalists out of the PSI, between the PSI Bologna Congress of 1907 and the first Syndicalist Congress in July 1908 (in Ferrara).

 After being arrested several times and travelling throughout Italy, Bianchi became editor of La Scintilla in 1910; he launched the idea that PSI and syndicalists should reunite on electoral lists for the expected administrative elections.
-He was outvoted, and resorted to expressing his views solely through the paper—which he turned into a daily, the backer of several local proletarian revolts in 1911.
+He was outvoted and resorted to expressing his views solely through the paper, which he turned into a daily, the backer of several local proletarian revolts in 1911.

 However, Bianchi was forced by the tight budget to shut down La Scintilla, not before he was yet again arrested in Trieste for attacking Giovanni Giolitti as instigator of the Italo-Turkish War.
 He benefited from an amnesty and returned to Ferrara, where he created and headed the paper La Battaglia (a failed attempt to gain a seat in the elections of 1913).
 Bianchi moved to Milan, becoming a major figure of the Milanese Syndical Union and the Unione Sindacale Italiana (USI).